ethangutk/Outrageous-Blades/README.md

 <br><br>
 ### 🎫 Twitter Codes
 When making this game, I had many goals in mind.
-One of the main goals was to make a name for me within the community.
+One of the main goals was to make a name for myself within the community.
 So, I created a Twitter to hopefully build a following which I can use for any future games I want to make.
 I would transfer my in-game ROBLOX audience over to Twitter using redeemable codes.
 Then, I would post a new code on Twitter redeemable to unlock in-game items.
 It was successful since I had almost 3,000 followers when I put the last update within the game.
 [Here is a link to my ROBLOX Twitter profile that I used! (twitter.com/Oaktin) ](https://twitter.com/Oaktin)
 <br><br>

 <p align="center">